What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 They lack valid insurance, licensing, and safety certifications that protect you as a passenger.

-The Real Dangers Behind Fake Taxi Operations
+The Real Dangers Behind Unlicensed Taxi Operations

-Fake taxis aren't just breaking rules – they're putting lives at risk.
+Unlicensed taxis aren't just breaking rules – they're putting lives at risk.

 Here's what makes them so dangerous: